sleak-lbl/weekly-emails/items/waccpd.md

-### 8th Workshop on Accelerator Programming using Directives (WACCPD 2021): CFP Closes this Friday!
+### 8th Workshop on Accelerator Programming using Directives (WACCPD 2021): CFP Extended to Friday!

 Exploiting the maximum available parallelism out of accelerated (CPU+GPU) systems requires refactoring and rewriting applications using a programming